princhcanal/nestjs-nextjs-template/README.md

-# NestJS/React Template
+# NestJS/NextJS Template

-The goal of this template is to create a template for full stack web development using [NestJS](https://nestjs.com/) as the backend framework and [NextJS](https://nextjs.org/) as the frontend framework
+The goal of this project is to create a template for full stack web development using [NestJS](https://nestjs.com/) as the backend framework and [NextJS](https://nextjs.org/) as the frontend framework